datanav/docs/best-practice.rst

 Embedded data as extra information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Embedded data can be used when we need extra information about data that is not available from the source providing the data.
+Embedded data can be used when we need extra information regarding data that is not available from the source data.
 The source data could contain codes or abbreviations which need to be translated to a more readable format.
 Using embedded data we can create a dataset which interprets these codes and abbreviations in order to extract more information than provided by the source data, see example below.

 ::